The best airline credit card offers

 - 5x Membership Rewards points per dollar spent on airfare (booked either directly with the airline or through American Express Travel).
 Starting Jan.
 1, 2021, earn 5x points on up to $500,000 on these purchases per calendar year.

-- 5x Membership Rewards points per dollar spent on prepaid hotels booked on Amex Travel
+- 5x Membership Rewards points per dollar spent on prepaid hotels booked with American Express Travel

 - 1 Membership Rewards point per dollar on everything else

 - Terms apply

-The 5x Membership Rewards points you’ll earn on flights booked directly with the airlines and on prepaid hotels booked through Amex Travel is the highest earning rate for flights of any credit card.
+The 5x Membership Rewards points you’ll earn on flights booked directly with the airlines and on prepaid hotels booked with American Express Travel is the highest earning rate for flights of any card.